Observations of the transfer of energy and momentum to the oceanic surface boundary layer beneath breaking waves

 Showing items related by title, author, creator and subject.

-Kahma, Kimmo; Donelan, Mark; Drennan, William M.; Terray, Eugene (American Meteorological Society, 2016-06-23)Measurements of pressure near the surface in conditions of wind sea and swell are reported.
+Kahma, Kimmo; Donelan, Mark A.; Drennan, William M.; Terray, Eugene A. (American Meteorological Society, 2016-06-23)Measurements of pressure near the surface in conditions of wind sea and swell are reported.
 Swell, or waves that overrun the wind, produces an upward flux of energy and momentum from waves to the wind and corresponding ...

 Bryden, Harry L. (Massachusetts Institute of Technology and Woods Hole Oceanographic Institution, 1975-07)The local dynamics of low-frequency motions in the MODE region are investigated from three arrays of moored measurements of current and temperature.
 Tests for lowest-order balances of horizontal momentum, mass, heat, heat ...